lluc29vila/Programacio_Cientifica_C/README.md

-# Game of Life: Boundary Conditions Comparison
+# Game_of_life_data: Game of Life: Boundary Conditions Comparison

 ## Overview

-This project implements Conway's Game of Life in C and compares the evolution of the system under three different boundary conditions:
+Game_of_life_data implements Conway's Game of Life in C and compares the evolution of the system under three different boundary conditions:

 * Closed boundaries
 * Periodic boundaries (torus topology)